 Antman Undergraduate Award

-This award was established by Stuart S. Antman in 2024.
-This award recognizes outstanding undergraeduate students who are pursuing studies combining mathematics with one or more of the biological, chemical, engineering, and physical sciences.
+AntmanThe Antman Undergraduate Award was established by Distinguished University Professor Stuart S. Antman in 2024.
+This award recognizes outstanding undergraduate students who are pursuing studies combining mathematics with one or more of the biological, chemical, engineering, and physical sciences.

 Aziz Mathematics Scholarship

 This scholarship was first awarded in 2002.
 It is funded by Kadir Aziz, who received his Ph.D. in Mathematics from our department in 1958.
 Dr. Aziz was on the faculty of Georgetown University from 1956 to 1967, and has been on the faculty of the University of Maryland, Baltimore County since 1967.
 Throughout his career, Professor Aziz has been an active member of the Numerical Analysis group at College Park.
-He is also the sponsor of the Aziz Lecture series.
+He is also the sponsor of the Aziz Lecture series

 Euclid Teaching Assistantships